 - All Services related to sexual disorders or dysfunctions regardless of gender.
-This exclusion does not apply to Mental Health Covered Services; - Male condoms and other over-the-counter birth control products for men; - In vitro and in vivo fertilization including services related to or supporting in vitro fertilization, GIFT, ZIFT, reversals of voluntary sterilization and procedures determined to be experimental or investigational; - All services and prescription drugs related to fertility preservation; - Home births and all related Services, except Services provided by a Qualified Provider; and - Services of Licensed Direct Entry Midwives (LDEM) except as described in OAR 332-025-0021 and following our receipt of the LDEM disclosure statement.
+This exclusion does not apply to Mental Health Covered Services; - Male condoms and other over-the-counter birth control products for men; - Home births and all related Services, except Services provided by a Qualified Provider; and - Services of Licensed Direct Entry Midwives (LDEM) except as described in OAR 332-025-0021 and following our receipt of the LDEM disclosure statement.